How to phrase your i-ching question:

 Many people find their I-Ching readings are most successful when they ask general questions like: "Please tell me about the forces affecting my relationship", or "What are the issues surrounding my job, please".

-Many experts approach the I-Ching with an even more general strategy asking simple questions like: "Tell me about my current situation in life, please".
-This approach reflects the possibility that the oracle frequently offers insight into a wide variety of related topics.
+Experts often approach the I-Ching with an even more general strategy - asking simple questions like: "Tell me about my current situation in life, please".
+This approach to I Ching readings reflects the tendency of the oracle to offer insight into a wide variety of related, and sometimes unexpected topics.
+Many related topics may not be anticipated by the asker.

-While many people tend to ask more specific questions like "Will Catherine get married to Stephen?", "Will I find true love this weekend?", "Is my relationship really over?" - one must remember that the I-Ching often speaks about the background of a situation, related issues, or psychological states that affect the outcome.
+While many people tend to ask very specific questions like "Will Catherine get married to Stephen?", "Will I find true love this weekend?", "Is my relationship really over?" - one must remember that the I-Ching often speaks about the background of a situation, related issues, or psychological states that affect the outcome of that question.

-While the I-Ching may respond with stunningly direct answers when the future is clear, more often than not, the I-Ching will provide a framework for you to better understand the situation and predict its outcome.
+While the I-Ching may respond with stunningly direct answers when the future is clear, more often than not, the I-Ching will provide a philosophical framework for you to better understand the situation and predict its outcome.
 No one can tell you exactly how to phrase your question.
-The best approach is to try several kinds of questions and see which works best.
+The best approach is to try several kinds of questions and see which I Ching readings yield the best results for you.

-iFate uses a custom, modern set of meanings for the I-Ching: Book of Changes which are much easier to understand than older translations found elsewhere..
+iFate uses a custom, modern translation of the I-Ching: Book of Changes which is much easier to understand than older translations found elsewhere..